 She has also authored several reports on US drone use, including You Never Die Twice: Multiple Kills in the US Drone Programme; the Stanford/NYU report, Living Under Drones, one of the first comprehensive investigations into the impact of the CIA’s covert drone programme in Pakistan; and the University of Birmingham’s Policy Commission on the Security Impacts of Drones, chaired by the former head of GCHQ, Sir David Omand.

-Jennifer also has extensive experience in children’s rights, rule of law and development in sub-Saharan Africa.
-She has worked for a number of nongovernmental and intergovernmental organizations.
-In addition she has also worked on human rights litigation in both domestic and international courts, including at the Special Court for Sierra Leone in The Hague, where she worked on the trial of Former Liberian President Charles Taylor.
+Prior to joining Reprieve, Jennifer worked for a number of nongovernmental and intergovernmental organizations, including Save the Children UK, where she led the design of a multi-million dollar evaluation of social transfer systems on children in Africa, and the Special Court for Sierra Leone in The Hague, where she worked on the trial of Former Liberian President Charles Taylor.

 Jennifer holds a Juris Doctor from Stanford Law School, and a MPhil in International Relations from the University of Cambridge, where she was a Gates Cambridge Scholar.